wellcometrust/WellcomeML/README.md

 This package contains common utility functions for usual tasks at Wellcome Data Labs, in particular functionalities for processing, embedding and classifying text data.
 This includes

 * An intuitive sklearn-like API wrapping text vectorizers, such as Doc2vec, Bert, Scibert
-* Common API for off-the-shelf classifiers to allow quick iteration (e.g. Frequency Vectorizer, Bert, Scibert, basic CNN, BiLSTM)
+* Common API for off-the-shelf classifiers to allow quick iteration (e.g. Frequency Vectorizer, Bert, Scibert, basic CNN, BiLSTM, SemanticSimilarity)
 * Utils to download and convert academic text datasets for benchmark

 For more information read the official [![docs](https://img.shields.io/badge/docs-%20-success)](http://wellcometrust.github.io/WellcomeML)